HarryHibbins/CV/README.md

 • I have been added to the Dean's List for consistently achieving higher than 70% in all modules in the academic year 2019/2020.
 • Experience with utilising procedural generation to change the experience for a player each time they play.
 • Developing an automated testing solution using Machine Learning.
-• Managing time effectively to deliver high quality projects on time with tight deadlines.
+• Managing time effectively to deliver high quality projects on time with tight deadlines and being able to jump between different projects using different  technologies on a daily basis.